#1 pop song from the year you graduated high school

 2019: 'Old Town Road' by Lil Nas X featuring Billy Ray Cyrus

-To date, Lil Nas X and Billy Ray Cyrus’ “Old Town Road” holds the title of longest reigning #1 single of all time, spending 19 weeks in the Billboard Hot 100 top spot.
+Lil Nas X and Billy Ray Cyrus' "Old Town Road" spent 19 weeks in the Billboard Hot 100 top spot and 17 weeks as #1.
 The country rap song became an internet phenomenon thanks to a viral dance routine, which then translated into real-world, monetary success.
 There were a number of remixes of the song featuring various notable artists, but none were quite as successful as the original.